JIMONCO

 Born in Ensenada, Mexico, in 1970, Gerardo Yepiz is a major contributor to the worldwide street art and graffiti scene.
 He is a graphic designer, silkscreen printer and visual artist who has exhibited in the U.S., Canada, Mexico, the UK, France, Spain, Japan and The Netherlands.
 His work is closely tied to the international music and action sports industries.
 He is an outspoken vegan as well

+as bike activist.
 Growing up in Ensenada-Tijuana was a uniquely strange experience.
 Fairly removed to what is commonly considered as authentic “Mexican”

 and being overwhelmed by California’s influence, I came across underground subculture in the mid 1980s that became the outlet for my creativity and sociopolitical conciousness.
 Discovering “DIY” also brought my interest to reach out and to network internationally.
 Without feeling confined into geographical traps, I was able to gravitate freely, focusing on quirky and spontaneous nature of every day life.
 Feeling the urge to testify and to record interpretations, I